 Relief at the base of the column: (left) the whole relief; (right-above) Emperor Antoninus Pius and his wife Annia Faustina; (right-below) the Roman she-wolf with Romulus and Remus

 The relief at the base of the column was moved to the Vatican.
 For many years it was in Cortile della Pigna, now it is near the entrance, but in a location which is not along the suggested itineraries.
 The relief shows Thanatos, a personification of Death, leading the Emperor and his wife to Heaven.
-For the Greeks Thanatos was a daemon and he was represented as an old man, but at the time of Emperor Antoninus Pius, the transition to death was regarded in a less dramatic way and in many sarcophagi Thanatos was represented as an angel.
+For the Greeks Thanatos was the twin brother of Hypnos (Sleep) and the two were often portrayed together; at the time of Emperor Antoninus Pius, the transition to death was regarded in a less dramatic way and in many sarcophagi Thanatos was represented as an angel.
 The lower part of the relief shows a personification of Campus Martius holding the obelisk of Horologium Divi Augusti and of Rome dressed as an Amazon, but with the Roman round shield.

 (left) Dedicatory inscription: to Emperor Antoninus Pius his sons Emperors (Marcus Aurelius) Antoninus and (Lucius) Verus; (right) "decursio funebris" funerary procession by soldiers surrounded by knights (it was almost copied in a IVth century sarcophagus found at Tor Pignattara); a detail of the relief is shown in the image used as background for this page

 (left) 10 BC inscription celebrating the erection of the obelisk; (centre) detail of the hieroglyphs; (right) pierced globe decorated with the heraldic symbols of Pope Pius VI and markers on the pavement of the square